 Reference below is the classic reference on splay trees.
 The paper is available here.
 The code used in the demo below is adapted from simple top-down splay, at the bottom of page 669 of .
 It can be downloaded here.

 This demo allows you to see how a splay tree evolves.
 It will first ask you to choose how many nodes you want in your tree.
 It then constructs a maximally skewed tree with that number of nodes, and draws it.
-You can then specify a node you wish to splay, after which the resulting tree is drawn, and you can insert and delete nodes.
+You can then click on a node you wish to splay, after which the resulting tree is drawn.
 Have fun.

 Data Structures and Their Algorithms, Lewis and Denenberg,